top of page

 — Homewood Mountain Resort's Newsletter "On The Homefront" Dec.
 2006

-It has been over 10 years since the Ski Area Master Plan for Homewood Mountain Resort was approved, however, an extension was granted by TRPA as JMA was stated to have begun construction on a new chairlift (although it seems to merely have been the retrofitting of the Ellis), thereby activating the permit that would otherwise have expired in 2020 (having already been extended by TRPA the previous year for reasons unknown).
+It has been over 10 years since the Ski Area Master Plan for Homewood Mountain Resort was approved, however, an extension was granted by the Tahoe Regional Planning Agency (TRPA) as JMA was stated to have begun construction on a new chairlift (although it seems to merely have been the retrofitting of the Ellis), in thereby activating the permit that would otherwise have expired in 2020 (having already been extended by TRPA the previous year for reasons unknown).

-In 2021, the developers of HMR proposed a revision to the design and configuration of the residences as part of the initial phase of construction.
+In 2021, the developers of HMR proposed a revision to the design and configuration of the townhouse residences [Lot 3, Phase 1C portion of the Homewood Mountain Resort Project on Fawn Street] as part of the initial phase of construction.
 The classic “Old Tahoe'' design explicitly mentioned in the approved Master Plan is being replaced with a design that will be intentionally jarring against the natural landscape and surrounding neighborhood.
 With little notice or opportunity for participation and meaningful community input, Placer County Building Department's Tahoe Basin Design Review Committee gave its approval of the change in architecture, though it has now become evident that proper plan area statements and guidelines, along with the Master Plan itself, were not provided to the DRC members at the time of their decision.

 “The community relied on the architectural design depicted in the Master Plan for the Homewood Mountain Resort development.
 The design was drastically changed without notice to, and the participation of, the community.
 The new modern design would change the entire look of Homewood and is incompatible with the character and existing architecture.